Sequential stub matching for uniform generation of directed graphs with a given degree sequence

+We expect that, that by introducing the transition form univariate degree distributions to degree distribution with two types of stubs (in- and out- edges) may open an avenue for further generalisations, for example, to coloured edges or random geometric graphs.
+From sampling perspective, coloured graphs comprise a less tractable class of problems.
+For instance, even answering the question whether a given coloured degree sequence is graphical is an NP hard problem for more than two colours \cite{durr2012reconstructing}.

-We explain the algorithm in Section \ref{subsc:alg}.
-The proof that this algorithm generates graphs distributed within up to a factor of $1 \pm o(1)$ of uniformity is presented in Section \ref{sc:uniform} and is inspired by the proof of Bayati, Kim and Saberi~\cite[Section $7$]{bayati2010sequential}, wherein Vu's concentration inequality \cite{vu2002concentration} plays a significant role.
-Our algorithm may fail to construct a graph, but it is shown that this happens with probability $o(1)$ in Section \ref{sc:failure}, following on~\cite[Section $5$]{bayati2010sequential}.
-This work is completed with the runtime analysis of the algorithm in Section \ref{sc:run_time}.
+The algorithm is explained in Section \ref{subsc:alg}.
+The proof that the algorithm generates graphs distributed within up to a factor of $1 \pm o(1)$ of uniformity is presented in Section \ref{subsc:prob_analysis} and is inspired by the proof of Bayati, Kim and Saberi~\cite{bayati2010sequential}, wherein novel Vu's concentration inequality~\cite{vu2002concentration} plays a significant role.
+Our algorithm may fail to construct a graph, but it is shown that this happens with probability $o(1)$ in Section \ref{sc:failure}.
+This work is completed with the expected runtime analysis of the algorithm in Section \ref{sc:run_time}.